-Sukkot is a festival about rejoicing in the blessings that God has provided, but let’s be sure our focus is on the Lord of blessing – instead of the blessings!
+Sukkot is a festival about rejoicing in the blessings that God has provided, but let’s be sure our focus is on the Lord of blessing – instead of the blessings!...continue reading this devotion.

-Sukkot (the Feast of Tabernacles) started last night throughout the world.
-The feast of Sukkot commemorates the time in which God led the Israelites through the wilderness for 40 years, providing them with every need on a daily basis – shelter, food, water and clothing.
-Interestingly, during Sukkot, the book of Ecclesiastes is read in the synagogues– but Ecclesiastes speaks of the vanity of materialism.
+Sukkot (the Feast of Tabernacles) will begin Monday night throughout the world.
+The feast of Sukkot commemorates the time in which God led the Israelites through the wilderness for 40 years, providing them with every need on a daily basis – shelter, food, water and clothing....continue reading this devotion.

 In Matthew, we read that Judas betrayed Yeshua (Jesus) to the Sanhedrin for thirty pieces of silver, fulfilling the prophecy of Zechariah.
 Zechariah foretold that the Messiah's price would be measured at a pittance; thirty pieces of silver.
 Can we imagine valuing a human life in terms of silver?
-Unthinkable enough...but then this is no ordinary life; it's the life of God's only Son.
+Unthinkable enough...but then this is no ordinary life; it's the life of God's only Son....continue reading this devotion.

 As I write, it seems the prevailing concern among people everywhere is -– what's going on with the economy?
 Europe is on the verge of an economic collapse.
 Even the kings of wall street are reportedly dumping their shares in U.S. companies.
 People are watching their wealth dissipating and dwindling away.
 Reflecting on these material losses reminds me of a story about a lady who perished in Pompeii in the first century....continue reading this devotion.